Minimum viable process in English and Scottish litigation

 Keating’s Act differed from the proposal of Lord Brougham in two important particulars: first, the English procedure, in avoiding the Scottish system of registration, postponed the entry of judgment until after the date set for the hearing of the motion; and second, Scottish summary diligence assumed that the creditor was entitled to execution against his debtor’s property unless the debtor suspended execution by furnishing security, whereas Keating’s Act required the posting of security as only one of several alternatives available to a defendant who asked leave to defend an action prior to the entry of judgment.

 The procedure was then extended in stages.
 First, in the 1870s it was extended to all claims for debts or other liquidated sums.
 Then to actions to recover possession of land and goods, and to claims for specific performance of a contract to sell land.
-In the new Rules of the Supreme Court of 1883, the process was set out in Order XIV
+In the new Rules of the Supreme Court of 1883, the process was set out in Order XIV.

 The details evolved over time.
 The 1883 procedure of requiring a special indorsement on the writ originating the process was relaxed.
 And in the 1930s, summary judgment was extended to all types of claim in the King’s Bench Division other than defamation, malicious prosecution, false imprisonment, fraud and a few others thought to be inherently unsuitable.
 Its extension was however limited by the low threshold which the defendant had to surmount: any plausible argument, even if improbable, would lead to summary judgment being denied.